elastic/beats/libbeat/publisher/queue/diskqueue/docs/on-disk-structures.md

 unsigned 32-bit integer in little-endian format.
 The second field is a count of the number of frames in the segment, which is an unsigned 32-bit integer in little-endian format.
 The third field holds bit flags, which signify options.
-The size of options in 8-bits in little-endian format.
+The size of options is 8-bits in little-endian format.

 If the options field has the 0x1 bit set, then encryption is enabled.
 In